pedrogerum/forecasting/README.md

 ## Point vs. Probabilistic Forecasting

 The framework is configured for point forecasting (using MAE) by default.
-However, it can be easily adapted for probabilistic forecasting to generate prediction intervals or full distributions.
+However, it can be adapted for probabilistic forecasting to generate prediction intervals or full distributions.

 ### To generate quantile forecasts: